dekuNukem/duckyPad/duckyscript3_beta_test.md

 The value is 0 if no key is pressed.
 1 to 17 otherwise.

-Normally you would read this variable in a loop until it is none-zero:
+Normally you would read this variable in a loop until it is non-zero:

 ```
 VAR $k = 0

 WHILE $k == 0
     $k = $_READKEY
-    DELAY 20
+    DELAY 50
 END_WHILE

 STRINGLN I pressed key $k!